Gaudi's Modernist Route

 In a Casp Street, number 48, we find the Casa Calvet (1898-1900), commissioned by the Calvet family textile business.
 This building, which at first glance does not seem to Gaudí, is a work with baroque details inside.
 In accounting offices, management and boardrooms can eat today in a fantastic modern cuisine restaurant, the Restaurante Casa Calvet.

-If you're headed to the mountains, on the Paseo de Gracia, we find the Casa Batllo (1904) immersed in the "Apple of Discord", which is already talk in the previous route.
+If you're headed to the mountains, on the Paseo de Gracia, we find the Casa Batllo (1904) immersed in the "Apple of Discord".
 This house, whose roof resembles the scales of a fish, is a condensed version of Gaudi constructive rave.
 Every detail has a special interest ornamental, every fence forged, every window, every ceramic tile have been treated in a special way and all together forming a mosaic that causes many different feelings to him, the work was declared a World Heritage Site by UNESCO in 2005.

 If we continue going up the Paseo de Gracia, find another landmark building of Gaudi's work: the Casa Mila (1905-1910).
 This block of houses, which was also declared World Heritage Site by UNESCO in 1984, was commissioned by the Milà family and was considered at first, as a large block of stone.
 Hence its common name "La Pedrera".
 This home is special for its mysterious aura and the different colors you have with the light of the different times of day.
 In addition, it should highlight all symbolic details it contains, including also the roof where we can stroll among soldier fireplaces, arches reminiscent of Romanesque art and trencadissos (mosaic-like technique).